JozzefBar/BoardChamp-app/README.md

 - Main menu of the app.
 - Navigation to other screens.
 - Possibility to create a new game card.
-- Option for moving your cards up, down and for deletion.
+- Option for moving your cards up, down and deletion.
 - Possibility to create a new game session.
+- Button for switching between light and dark theme

 ### Session Activity
 - Input date, time, players with their score and positions and note